-10 WYG Transport Planning for Hertfordshire County Council (2017) Baldock North: Transport Assessment.
+13 WYG Transport Planning for Hertfordshire County Council (2017) Baldock North: Transport Assessment.

-Objective, they would deteriorate over coming years without action to mitigate the impact of the developments proposed in the North Hertfordshire Local Plan.
-In addition, there has been no monitoring of fine particulate matter in Baldock, which are linked to vehicle emissions11.
+A further consequence of high traffic volumes within Baldock is the risk of poor air quality around some roads, particularly in the Whitehorse Street/Hitchin Street area.
+While current nitrogen dioxide (NO2) levels are within the level set by the relevant national Air Quality Objective, they would deteriorate over coming years without action to mitigate the impact of the developments proposed in the North Hertfordshire Local Plan.
+In addition, there has been no monitoring of fine particulate matter in Baldock, which is linked to vehicle emissions14.

-The evidence prepared to support the development of these sites anticipates that new link roads and junction improvements will mitigate the impact of additional traffic on the centre of Baldock.
+The evidence prepared to support the proposed development of these sites anticipates that new link roads and junction improvements will mitigate the impact of additional traffic on the Whitehorse Street/Station Road crossroads15.
 However, as experience with the bypass has shown, the impact of road improvements can be difficult to predict, as it relies on assumptions about trip rates and distributions, and wider factors such as changes in vehicle fuels and usage.
-In this context it is appropriate to require additional measures, beyond those already set out in the Local Plan, to minimise the risk of unacceptable impacts on congestion and emissions, and to monitor impacts as the developments are implemented (allowing further measures to be pursued if needed).
+In this context it is appropriate to require additional measures, beyond those already set out in the Local Plan, to minimise the risk of unacceptable impacts on congestion and emissions, and to monitor impacts as the developments are implemented (allowing further measures to be pursued if needed, as set out in part (f) of the policy).

-This is particularly important for sites BA2, BA3, BA4 and BA10, for which the Local Plan sets no specific requirements relating to sustainable travel.
+This is particularly important for sites BA2, BA3, BA4 and BA10, for which the Local Plan provides very few specific requirements relating to sustainable travel16.
 These, like site BA1, will result in additional pedestrian and cycle movements to other parts of the town, so should contribute to appropriate off-site improvements.
-The early introduction of bus services - if necessary with some initial financial support from the development - is important for site BA1; not just to assist those with limited mobility, but also because significant parts of the site are more than 20 minutes' walk from the town centre and/or beyond a ten minute cycle ride12.
+The introduction of bus services - if necessary with some initial financial support from the development - is particularly important for site BA1; not just to assist those with limited mobility, but also because significant parts of the site are more than 20 minutes' walk from the town centre and/or beyond a ten minute cycle ride17.

-11 NHDC (2017) Baldock Air Quality Paper.
+14 NHDC (2017) Baldock Air Quality Paper.
 For information on the national Air Quality Objectives see https://uk-air.defra.gov.uk/air-pollution/uk-eu-limits